Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Inside The Big House Museum, every wall and display hums with the Allman Brothers Band’s history — from gold records, tour posters, and well-traveled stage gear to the instruments and images that keep their spirit alive.
 Much of this preservation owes its soul to Kirk West’s years as the band’s archivist and to Kirsten West’s dedication to keeping the house intact for fans to walk through these doors.

 Two of the rooms housed all of Kirk’s ABB memorabilia, displayed for visitors to view.
 The Big House wasn’t just stucco and ephemera.
-It was the emotional and spiritual core of the Brotherhood, brought back to life.
+It was the emotional and spiritual core of the Brotherhood, brought back to life, and it became an official museum in 2009, born out of a well-funded foundation, sweat, and stubborn love.

-The Big House became an official museum in 2009, born out of a well-funded foundation, sweat, and stubborn love.
 Kirk had released the documentary Please Call Home to raise funds for the Allman Brothers Foundation.

 “I made Please call Home in 2005, intending it as a 15-minute infomercial, but we had such great footage of members, wives, children, etc., we extended it to 90 minutes.
 We could only talk about the years the band lived there, which was 1970 to 1973, when At Fillmore East and Brothers & Sisters were recorded.
 Gregg wrote the song Please Call Home about the Big house, so we had to play it in the documentary.
 It’s a great little film.”